Feyerabend/vm/enkel0/VM.md

 ![File format for enkel/0](../assets/images/fileformat.png)

-A header of one (1) integer (separeted with a comma before the body) signals where to start.
+A header of one (1) integer (separated with a comma before the body) signals where to start.
 The rest is read in an array to be executed, starting at the postition where the `START` label was poiting before the assembler did its thing.